 This elegant martini variation is a creation of Sir Ian Fleming, or rather his penned character James Bond.
 It is a mixture of Kina Lillet (unfortunately discontinued from 1986) plus a combination of gin AND vodka, with a lemon peel garnish.

 It’s quite a subtle variation, named after the femme fatale bond girl Vesper Lynd, played by the incredibly beautiful Eva Green in the 2006 film Casino Royale.

 Half a measure of Kina Lillet*

-Shake with ice then strain into a glass and serve with a thin slice of lemon peel.
+Strain into a martini glass and garnish with a thin slice of lemon peel as per the instructions.

 If you prefer your martinis stirred, that was deemed inconsequential by Daniel Craig’s portrayal of the international spy, so mix it how you like it.